 I like reviewers.
 I like kind reviewers, and snarky reviewers, and reviewers who say too much.
-I even mostly like reviewers who don’t like my books.
 I like reviewers with thousands of followers and reviewers with a handful.
 I think reviewers do a hard job and get too little praise.

 If you’re a reviewer and want to receive eARCs of my books via email, please sign up below.